Alex-Hoskins/workspace/README.md

 # WorkSpace

 This directory is a web application called WorkSpace.
 The purpose is to connect remote workers with flexible workspaces.
+The functionality strives to make flexible work even more enjoyable and productive.
 The application is deployed using Vercel and it connects to the WorkSpaceBackend repository.
 You can view them by clicking the links below.

 #### Link to project: https://workspace-zeta.vercel.app/
 #### Link to backend repository: https://github.com/Alex-Hoskins/WorkSpaceBackEnd